Connectivity graphs of uncertainty regions: Hardness Results for BCU

-The variable gadget, as shown in the figure, can be $5$-connected in two ways: by choosing the red points in each square, or by choosing the blue points in each square.
+For each variable, we create a gadget similar to the one shown in Figure~\ref{fig:variablegadget}.
+The variable gadget, as shown in the figure, can be $5$-connected in two ways: by choosing the \redcolour\ points in each square, or by choosing the \bluecolour\ points in each square.
 We call the bold square in the figure the \emph{reference} square.
-The reference square can only be connected to at most one square among the other squares in the variable gadget.
-If the blue point is chosen to make this connection in the reference square, then we say that the variable associated with this gadget is True; if the red point is chosen, we say that the variable is False.
+A point in the reference square can only be 5-connected to a point in at most one square among the other squares in the variable gadget.
+If the \bluecolour\ point is chosen to make this connection in the reference square, then we say that the variable associated with this gadget is \true; if the \redcolour\ point is chosen, we say that the variable is \false.
+Furthermore, the subgraph of $G_1$ corresponding to points in a variable gadget can be connected if and only if the points (black or gray) chosen for all of its uncertainty regions are consistent.

-Connections to clause gadgets drawn in place of horizontal line segments representing clauses that contain this variable or its negation are made via the four extreme top and bottom squares.
+Connections to clause gadgets (which replace clause vertices embedded as horizontal lines) that contain this variable or its negation are made via constructs similar to the four extreme top and bottom squares shown in the example variable gadget of Figure~\ref{fig:variablegadget}.
 Of these, the top left and bottom right connect to clauses containing this variable and the top right and bottom left connect to clauses containing the negation of this variable.
-The variable gadget can be easily modified to allow additional connections to clause gadgets above or below this variable gadget by being increased in width.
+The width of the variable gadget can easily be increased and more such constructs can be added to allow additional connections (which replace edges embedded as vertical lines of $H(\Phi)$) to clause gadgets above or below.